vault27/Foundation/ospf.md

 # OSPF

 Everything I need to know about OSPF in one place.

 ## History

 Open Shortest Path First  was developed in the late 1980s.
 Because RIP had issues with scalability, performance, large AS.
 Developed by Internet Engineering Task Force (IETF).
 The first version of OSPF was described in RFC 1131, published in October 1989.
 This was quickly replaced by OSPF Version 2 in July 1991, described in RFC 1247.
 Since then there have been several revisions to the OSPF Version 2 standard, in RFCs 1583, 2178, and 2328, with the last of these the current standard.
 OSPF Version 2 is the only version in use today, so it is usually what is meant when people (including myself) refer to “OSPF”.
 RFC is 240 pages!

 ## Terms
+- Link state - link is an interface - The state of the link is a description of that interface and of its relationship to its neighbor routers.
+A description of the interface would include, for example, the IP address of the interface, the mask, the type of network it is connected to, the routers connected to that network and so on.
+The collection of all these link-states would form a link-state database
 - LSDB - Link State Database
 - SPF - Shortest Path First
 - LSU - Link State Update - packet which holds LSAs, all types of LSA can be in one packet